rvennam/istio101/workshop/exercise-5/README.md

     mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud   ["169.1.1.1"]   None             created           mycluster-85f044fc29ce613c264409c04a76c95d-0001
     ```

 6. Make note of the NLB host name (<nlb_host_name>), as it will be used to access your Guestbook app in later parts of the course.
-Create an environment variable for it and test using curl
+Create an environment variable for it and test using curl or visit in your browser.

     Example:
     ```
     export NLB_HOSTNAME=mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud
+    ```
+    ```
     curl $NLB_HOSTNAME
     ```